 Today, we’ll have a thorough look at your car’s power steering.
-Experiencing difficulties with your power steering system is one of the most annoying and exhausting problems you can have with your car.
+Experiencing difficulties with your power steering system is one of the most annoying and exhausting problems you can have with your car and some vehicles are more prone to power steering problems than others.
 Furthermore, diagnosing the problem and its severity can also be a pain.
 Let’s start with whether or not you can keep driving without power steering:

 Is It Safe To Drive Without Power Steering?

 Driving without power steering, whether a hydraulic, electric, or electric-hydraulic system, is considered less safe than driving with power steering.
 The reason for this is that losing power steering makes maneuvering the car much more difficult and can even be impossible for people with less upper body strength.

 Furthermore, lack of power steering is mainly a problem in low-speed, close proximity situations.
 This is because these situations often require more precise and sharper maneuvers compared to high-speed situations where there’s usually more space to navigate, and the turns are more gradual.

 Is It Illegal To Drive Without Power Steering?

 Do not cut costs by running without power steering for an extended period because you are severely limiting your car’s functionality.
 You are not only limiting the performance but causing a liability as well.

 However, this doesn’t necessarily mean driving a car without power steering is illegal.
 In most cases, driving without power steering won’t be an offense or infraction.
 Many older cars don’t even have power steering, and they’re also allowed on the road.

 However, if you’re involved in an accident while you have no power steering, and it was discovered, there’s a considerable chance of suing you for negligence.
 And, your insurance company will not repair the damages caused.
 Therefore, it may not be illegal, but it won’t work in your favor either.